 That’s my guide!

 For simplicity and a quick reference guide.
 I’m listing what order to farm each toon based on the store below.
-I’m also including my recommendations for post Commander Luke farming.
-If you want details as to why I’m picking one toon over another, feel free to comment and I’ll start a dialogue with you.
+I also included my recommendations for post-Commander Luke farming.
+If you want details as to why I’m picking one toon over another, feel free to comment, and I’ll start a dialogue with you.

-Cantina Battles Store: Qui Gon Jinn, Ashoka Tano, Chopper, First Order Officer, Poe, Bobba Fet, Old Daka, Fives, Jawa Scavenger, Hoth Rebel Scout… then just buy mats.
+Cantina Battles Store: Qui Gon Jinn, Ashoka Tano, Chopper, First Order Officer, Poe, Bobba Fet, Old Dhaka, Fives, Hoth Rebel Scout… then just buy mats.

-Guild Store: Sabine Wren, Scavenger Rey, Fullcrum, Darth Maul, Echo, Commander Cody, Ima Gun Di….
+Guild Store: Scavenger Rey, Fulcrum, Darth Maul, Echo, Commander Cody, Ima Gun Di….
 Then mats

-Squad Arena: Storm Trooper Han (unlock), Mace Windu, Kaanan, Grand Moff Tarkin, finish Han, Leia, Admiral Ackbar, Asajj Ventress, the rest if really up to you guys but I recommend Chief Nebit, the Sith Characters (youll need them for the Jedi Assault Battles) and the Rogue One characters in any order, keep in mind that Territory Battles have Rogue one nodes so investing in them early is a really good idea.
+Squad Arena: Storm Trooper Han (unlock), Mace Windu, Kaanan, Grand Moff Tarkin, finish Han, Leia, Admiral Ackbar, Asajj Ventress, the rest if really up to you.
+The Sith Characters (you'll need them for the Jedi Assault Battles) and the Rogue One characters in any order.
+Keep in mind that Territory Battles have Rogue one nodes, so investing in them early is an excellent idea.

 Galactic War Store: Luminara, Biggs, unlock Zeb, Biggs, Phasma, Night Sister Initiate, the rest is up to you.

-Fleet Arena Store: Vader, get 7 ships to 7 stars, Chirrut Imwe, Fullcrim, Darth Maul, Fives, the rest is up to you, but don’t be tempted by General Grevious.
-He is hands down one the hardest to farm for the least possible return.
-He really sucks even in droid teams, not worth it.
+Fleet Arena Store: Vader, get seven ships to 7 stars, Chirrut Imwe, Fullcrim, Darth Maul, Fives, Rex the rest is up to you.

-Guild Events Store: If you’re not farming Hermit Yoda… You are wrong.
-Hermit Yoda is a game changer for the Jedi just as Luke is for the rebels and Rey will be for the resistance, coupled with a General Kenobi or Qui Gon Jin leadership, and pretty much any other Jedi you can think of, Jedi Teams will be making a comeback in top tier arena very soon.
+Guild Events Store: If you’re not farming Hermit Yoda… You are wrong!
+Hermit Yoda is a game changer for the Jedi just as Luke is for the rebels and Rey is for the resistance, coupled with a General Kenobi or Qui Gon Jin leadership, and pretty much any other Jedi you can think of, Jedi Teams will be making a comeback in top tier arena very soon.
 (2019 update: This prediction came true Revan was a game changer Jedi have dominated for almost five months in arena.)

-Cantina Battles: Unlock Lando, Ezra, Old Ben, Mace Windu, Hera, Farm Boy Luke, Tie Figher Pilot Kylo Ren, Finn, Barris Offee, Jedi Knight Anakin, Aayala Secura, Count Dooku (Note Aayala, Anakin and Barris are insanely powerful toons, they just have long farms compared to other Jedi on my list, which is why I don't prioritize them)
+Cantina Battles: Unlock Lando, Ezra, Old Ben, Mace Windu, Hera, Farm Boy Luke, Tie Fighter Pilot Kylo Ren, Finn, Barris Offee, Jedi Knight Anakin, Aayala Secura, Count Dooku (Note: Aayala, Anakin and Barris are insanely powerful toons, they just have long farms compared to other Jedi on my list, which is why I don't prioritize them)

-Battles: Sabine, Scavenger Rey, First Order Tie Pilot, First Order Trooper, Resistance Trooper, Jedi Knight Anakin, Fives...
+Battles: Scavenger Rey, First Order Tie Pilot, First Order Trooper, Resistance Trooper, Jedi Knight Anakin, Fives...